jcanedo279/PenroseTiler/README.md

 # PenroseTiler
-A Penrose Tile collection built by the hyper grid method, optimized by a genetic algorithm
+A Penrose Tile collection built by the hyper grid method, optimized by a genetic algorithm, the goal of this algorithm is to determine, with certainty, the set of functions that are valid dualizing operators.
+That is, this algorithm finds the trivial solutions and two non trivial solutions of the projective function that turns a parametrized grid into a tiling.
+Moreover, these tilings are collections of cells (such as a z2 lattice, aka 2d arrad) that can be generated with any number of tiles, to be made amorphously or not so.
+It would take too long to describe the full extent of this powerful algorithm so I would recommend checking out the notice about running it below, or look for the mathematical explenation linked on the git.

 ### VERY IMPORTANT###